Skip to content

 The cells of the corneal endothelium are incapable of regenerating.
 Once these cells die – due to diseases such as Fuchs dystrophy, surgical trauma, and/or congenital dystrophies that lead to endothelial cell loss and vision degradation – they are gone forever.
 Symptoms of corneal endothelial disease may include blurring, glare, discomfort, and, in some cases, severe pain.

-Although topical therapy can relieve symptoms of early-stage disease, the only treatments for more severe corneal endothelial dysfunction are full- or partial-thickness corneal transplantation, referred to as penetrating (PK) or endothelial (DSAEK, DMEK) keratoplasty, respectively.
+Although topical therapy can relieve symptoms of early-stage disease, the only disease-modifying treatments for more severe corneal endothelial dysfunction are full- or partial-thickness corneal transplantation, referred to as penetrating (PK) or endothelial (DSAEK, DMEK) keratoplasty, respectively.

 Illustration showing labelled parts of the human eye.